Lima Memorial Health System Logo

 Relieving the Pain

 Medicines, such as ibuprofen or naproxen, may help reduce swelling and pain.
-If you take these medicines every day, tell your doctor so that your general health can be monitored.
+If you take these medicines every day, tell your health care provider so that your general health can be monitored.

 Moist heat, such as a hot bath, shower, or a heat pack, can help loosen up your shoulder when you feel pain in your shoulder.
 An ice pack applied to the shoulder 20 minutes at a time, 3 to 4 times a day, may also help cut down the swelling when you are in pain.
 Wrap the ice pack in a clean towel or cloth.
 Do not place it directly on the shoulder.
 Doing so may cause frostbite.